• Published February 29, 2024

 Data Scientist

 Ramya’s expertise is in analyzing data by using advanced algorithms to extract valuable information, and she has extensive experience in the fields of data science and machine learning.
-At CCL, her work involves data collection, building AI-based models, and data visualization to drive key insights from internal and external data.
+At CCL, her work involves data collection, building AI-based models, and data visualization to drive key insights.
 Her thought leadership combines cutting-edge data science, data ethics, and machine learning techniques to analyze information equitably and effectively.

 What to Explore Next